NzingaHolloman/JavaFX-Simple-Calculator/README.md

-# JavaFX Event Handling
+﻿# JavaFX Event Handling

 This is a JavaFX lab for COMP 167, Computer Program Design at North Carolina A&T State University.

-Instructor: Dr. Kelvin Bryant ksbryant@ncat.edu
+Instructor: Professor Karen Schnell - klschnell@ncat.edu

 ### Lab Description